| News

 was not hyped by press releases, Josefson was probably unaware

+of its balanced results.
 But Josefson goes further.
 She states that calcium channel

 blockers are inferior to other antihypertensive drugs in elderly